 Redundancy Pay Period

 The redundancy pay period depends on your length of employment.
 The table below sets out the applicable pay period depending on your length of employment.
-For example, if you were employed for at least one year but less than two years, your pay period would be four weeks.

 Length of Employment